Skip to main content

 what3words divides the world into 3m x 3m squares, each with a unique three-word address (like ///filled.count.soap).
 If the delivery address has a what3words location, it appears on the order screen for extra precision.

 Yes.
-Open the order and tap Remove from Run.
+Open the order and tap Can’t deliver.
 You’ll need to add a note explaining why.
 You can also mark it as carded or set it to redeliver tomorrow.

 It means you confirmed a delivery while offline.
 The confirmation (including photos) is saved on your device and will send automatically when you reconnect.
 You don’t need to do anything.